austinconnor1836/my-notes/greek-tragedy/Lecture 10 The Three Electras.md

 # Lecture 10: The Three Electras

-- Sophocles and Euripides each wrote a play called Electra, about Orestes vengeance on his mother Clytamnaestra
+- Sophocles and Euripides each wrote a play called Electra, about Orestes vengeance on his mother Clytemnestra
 - will use Aeschylus' story of Orestes in Libation Bearers as a touchstone for the plays by Sophocles and Euripides
 - in Libation Bearers, stress is on the son, Orestes, torn between two irreconcilable duties to his father and his mother
 - in both plays by the other tragedians is focused on Electra, not Orestes